-It is better to pay an extra $400-$500 up front, than risk burying (literally) your whole investment three years down the line.
+It is better to pay the extra money upfront than risk burying (literally) your whole investment three years down the line.

 Plus, after a few years that extra few hundred bucks will be only a tiny sliver of your overall expenditures.
 Your best chance of making that investment last is by buying from a responsible breeder.

 So slow down.
 It’s going to take a while to find a Berner worth buying

 A reasonable amount of time to find a Berner puppy?
 Let’s say three months to a year or more.

 But the wait and the time, research and energy you’ll need to put into it will be worth it.